michoest/thesis/chapter_8/README.rst

 This repository contains the reference implementation of the *DRAMA* framework as introduced in *Oesterle et al. (2024): DRAMA at the
 PettingZoo: Dynamically Restricted Action Spaces for Multi-Agent Reinforcement Learning Frameworks.
-Submitted to HICSS 2024.*
+HICSS 2024.*

 Installation
 ------------